 So, what is plasma cutting?
 And how exactly does it work?

 What is Plasma?

-To understand how plasma cutting works, first you need to understand the basics.
+First, you need to understand the basics of plasma cutting.
 Let's begin by answering a simple question: What is plasma?

 This energized gas is plasma.
-Plasmas are actually referred to as the fourth state of matter, putting them right alongside the other three well known and widely taught states.
-That’s right, the states of matter are in fact: solid, liquid, gas and PLASMA.
+Plasmas are referred to as the fourth state of matter, alongside the other three well-known and widely taught states.
+That’s right, the states of matter are, in fact: solid, liquid, gas and PLASMA.

 Interestingly enough, according to science, plasmas are actually the most common state of matter in the universe!
 We rely pretty heavily on plasma here on Earth.
 I’m sure you’re familiar with the sun.
 Well, our big yellow friend in the sky, along with most other stars, is actually a giant ball of plasma.
 Kind of cool, right?